 The Designer Who Codes: My Journey to Software Engineering

-Why I Started Coding
+Why I Started Coding?

 The Learning Curve Was Real

-Here's what nobody tells you about switching from design to development:
+Here is what nobody tells you about switching from design to development:

-But there's good news too.
+But there is good news too.

 The Designer's Advantage

-Turns out, designers have some unique advantages when learning to code:
+Actually, designers have some unique advantages when learning to code:

 - We already think in components and systems